Key Takeaways:

 The key drivers of SaaS market growth include the following:

-- Cloud end-to-end adoption: With an increasing number of organizations abandoning the legacy infrastructure and adopting cloud-native platforms, SaaS is the preferred delivery model.
+- Cloud end-to-end adoption: With an increasing number of organizations abandoning legacy infrastructures and adopting cloud-native platforms, SaaS is the preferred delivery model.

 - Cost savings: SaaS eliminates initial infrastructure costs and decreases IT overheads.
-This makes them especially attractive to SMBs and mid-market businesses.
+This makes it especially attractive to SMBs and mid-market businesses.

 - Remote collaboration: The transition to all-remote and hybrid workforces has fueled growing demand for cloud-based collaboration, communication, and productivity applications.